lattice_64x64.png Main Lattice

 Domain Mode

-The shape of the three-dimensional bounding box.
+The shape of the three-dimensional bounding box that contains the main lattice.

 Full